Drive sales on autopilot with ecommerce-focused featuresSee Features

 How to Use Benchmarks to Grow Your Business

-- Verify the 10 metrics above in your Google Analytics or Compass dashboard
+- Find the metrics listed above in your Google Analytics dashboard

-- Compare each metric with the benchmarks showed above
+- Compare each ecommerce benchmark with the averages shown above

-- Brainstorm ideas on how to fix it
+- Brainstorm ways to fix your top weakness

 About the author: